 Construction of the Project may not require the use of all of the staging areas, or result in disturbance to every area within the Project boundaries.
 It is likely that some vegetated areas may be avoided during construction and therefore may not require restoration.
 Therefore, an asbuilt report will be prepared to document the final established locations of all of the restoration areas.
 The as-built report will compare the final restoration locations with the conceptual restoration locations and discuss the Project changes or modifications that led to the final locations.
-If plans and specifications are prepared for the restoration area for permanent impacts, the plans will be revised to accurately represent the final design.
 The as-built report will include photographs of the restoration areas and quantify final acreages of area restored.